 I’ve officially been traveling and away from home for four months (eek that means I’m a third of the way through my year long visa).
 It’s crazy how quickly time flies by.
-It’s obviously been a long time away from my family and friends, but it’s also been jam packed with new memories.
+It’s obviously been a long time away from my family and friends, but it’s also been jam packed with new memories and experiences.
 I’ve been really reflecting on my decision to move to this side of the world and realize how lucky I am to have this opportunity to live abroad.

 I’m not settled down in one place and I’m not sure I will any time soon.
 However, I’ve spent the most amount of time in Sydney and it has sort of become a home base.
-I have my favorite sports and have also met amazing friends here.
+I have my favorite spots and have also met amazing friends here.
 After, every trip when I get back to Sydney it feels a bit like coming back home.

 I flew back last Wednesday and even though I was only away for six weeks I think a lot of change has taken place in the city.
 The lock out laws are a thing of the past; the light rail is now operational; it’s significantly hotter/muggier outside; the T8 train now goes from the airport to Circular Quay – no transfers necessary; those are just a few things I noticed.
 It is great to come back to a city and see all the progress and changes that occurred over a few weeks.
 I think when you live somewhere you don’t really notice these types of things because it’s part of your daily life.

 My time back in Sydney has been busy.
 My first full day back I had brunch at Speedo’s Cafe and had to say goodbye to one of my first Sydney friends as she is now off to New Zealand and Bali before heading home to Spain.
 Then I attempted to go to Bondi, but it was a bit too steamy to stay out very long.
 I did get to see some filming for Bondi Rescue.